podemos-info/participa2/README.md

 Citizen Participation and Open Government application.

-This is the open-source repository for participa2, based on [Decidim](https://github.com/decidim/decidim).
+This is the open-source repository for participa2, based on [Decidim].

 ## Setting up the application